-Trump keeps up blitz on NFL players, plans 'Celebration of America'
+Trump keeps up blitz on NFL players with 'Celebration of America'

-WASHINGTON (Reuters) - The spat between U.S. President Donald Trump and members of the Philadelphia Eagles spilled into a second day on Tuesday with Trump planning a “Celebration of America” after most of the Super Bowl-winning team passed up a White House invitation.
+Trump staged a political event on the White House South Lawn in place of a Super Bowl party for the Eagles, insisting on the need for Americans to stand up for the anthem to honor those who have sacrificed their lives for the nation.

+“We stand to show our love for our fellow citizens and our magnificent Constitution,” Trump said.

-Trump has feuded with National Football League players over the past year, blasting on-field protests in which players sat or kneeled during the national anthem to protest accusations of excessive use of force against black people by U.S. police.
+Trump has feuded with National Football League players over the past year, blasting on-field protests in which players sat or kneeled during the national anthem to protest racial bias in the U.S. criminal justice system amid accusations of excessive use of force against black people by police.

-None of the Eagles players knelt during the playing of the anthem during the football season, but Trump still brought up the anthem protests when he canceled the team’s invitation on Monday after many players said they would not attend the celebration.
+None of the Eagles players knelt during the playing of the anthem during the football season, but Trump brought up the anthem protests when he canceled the team’s invitation on Monday after many players said they would not attend the celebration.

-The White House on Tuesday said it had canceled the long established capital tradition after the Eagles said just a handful of people would attend the event, fewer than the 81 initially proposed.
+The White House on Tuesday said it had canceled the long-established capital tradition after the Eagles said that just a handful of people would attend the event, fewer than the 81 initially proposed.

 At least two members of the champion team and the NFL players’ union pushed back, saying that the event should have gone forward if any Eagles planned to attend.